“I hope you don’t mind” he began “but I’ve gotta ask…”

 The Brow is not the final scene.
 Nothing will happen on the Brow.
-Nothing could happen – it’s Everton Brow not Beachy Head – what could I do, launch myself over a railing and bounce down the grass like a lost football?
+Nothing could happen – it’s Everton Brow not Beachy Head – what could I do, launch myself over a railing and bounce down the grass like a lost flyaway?
 Not for me, ta.
 Besides, heights are for views not demises.
 I’m more of a tucked up in bed at home kinda girl.
-But then I recall an old friend who discovered someone in a hotel and the details leave uneasy at the prospect of putting someone else through that.
+But then I recall an old friend who discovered someone in a hotel and the details leave me uneasy at the prospect of putting someone else through that.
 I can’t even throw my fag ends away with a clear conscience.

 They say people have to be ready to go.
 To be prepared to go.
 Not just having made up their mind, but having got their affairs in order.
-They say people often experience a sense of relief when they have done that and know that the promise of rest and relief is not too far away.
+They say people often experience a sense of relief when they have done that and know that the promise of rest and release is not too far away.
 I know I’m not ready, regardless of what decision I reach.
 I don’t know how to tell my little boy that life was too much for mummy, in a way that would ever make sense to him.

 How can I let him grow up thinking his love wasn’t enough to keep me?
 When I would give anything not to feel like this?
-But this isn’t the first time the whispers have told me he’ll be fine, he’s got people who love him, that he’d be better off without me…
+But this isn’t the first time the whispers have told me he’ll be fine, that he’s got people who love him, that he’d be better off without me…

 Nothing will happen on the Brow except searching for answers or signs.
 I came to watch the sunset, and to make some decisions but I am pushed and pulled in different directions.

 I take it all in.
-Up here on the Brow, down there in the street.
+Up here on the Brow.
+Down there in the street.
 The lampposts and car lights are on and it’s growing dusky.
 The ebb and flow of the tide.
 The light and dark of the clouds.
 Never long wet, never long dry.
 Reds and Blues.
 Us and them.
 Past and future.
 Staying or going.
 Pushing and pulling.

 As the sun starts to set he packs up his tin of tobacco and tells me I’m a bright kid, strong and full of heart.
 He tells me to drive carefully and go where I can be with someone who loves me.
 There will be no decisions made today.